surajrajakrishnan/chatbot/README.md

 # chatbot
-a chat bot for hotel search and taxi booking
+A chat bot for hotel search and taxi booking.
+This file is writen in node with luis integration.